wpelaez55/ExposingIndustryMediocrity/com.citi.mobile.co/Information.md

 <br>Can be attacked by: Kernel Rootkits or Userland Rootkits, is really simple read an file with root privileges, that is epic again.

-<br><br>You can read more about that, Insecure Local Storage: Shared Preferences: http://resources.infosecinstitute.com/android-hacking-security-part-9-insecure-local-storage-shared-preferences/
+<br>You can read more about that, Insecure Local Storage: Shared Preferences: http://resources.infosecinstitute.com/android-hacking-security-part-9-insecure-local-storage-shared-preferences/

-<br><br>4 - Protections against MiTM(Man In The Middle)
+<br>4 - Protections against MiTM(Man In The Middle)

 <br>Zero protections against MiTM, you can see username, password and values of the account, that is epic again.